ejwillemse/BAN313/chapter6.md

 1. Carefully go through the provided code and complete the `productionSimulation` function.
 An update is required at the place of the `...`
 2. Carefully go through the provided code and compete `inventorySimulation` function.
 An update is required at the place of the `...` The idea is to call `productionSimulation` from within `inventorySimulation`.
-3. Calculate and compare the median stock-out rates over 10000 simulations of producing 150 products and 160 products per day over 30 days with random orders and a starting inventory level of 120 products.
+3. Calculate and compare the median stock-out rates over 1000 simulations of producing 150 products day over 30 days with random orders and a starting inventory level of 120 products and 1000 simulation of producing 160 products day over 30 days with random orders and a starting inventory level of 120 products.
+Assign your answers to `pStockoutMedian_150` and `pStockoutMedian_160`.

 *** =pre_exercise_code
 ```{r}